-The GAA is constituted with 5 individual members forming a committee.
-To ensure independence of the GAA from the Provider, the majority of the individuals on the GAA are provided by PSGS and the remaining members are provided by COURTIERS.
+The GAA is constituted with 5 individual members forming a committee including a Chair.
+To ensure the independence of the GAA from the Provider, a simple majority of the individuals on the GAA and the Chair are provided by PSGS and the remaining members are provided by Courtiers.